fasttime/JScrewIt/Reference.md

 #### Feature.areEqual([...feature]) ⇒ <code>boolean</code>
 Determines whether all of the specified features are equivalent.

+Different features are considered equivalent if they include the same set of elementary features, regardless of any other difference.

 **Kind**: static method of <code>[Feature](#JScrewIt.Feature)</code>
 **Returns**: <code>boolean</code> - `true` if all of the specified features are equivalent; otherwise, `false`.